mskccpatiented/contentaudit/strategy/index.md

 4. Patient primary source of trusted information is their healthcare team

 ## This Project
-This project builds upon the work done in previous projects and focuses on the outpatient autologous BMT population.
 The goals of this project are to:

 * Identify what content relevant to this population has been produced by MSKCC (a content audit)
 * Develop an approach to developing this content further or creating content that doesn't already exist (a content strategy)
 * Draft/create content

 ### Content Audit
-As a first step all content produced by the Patient Education Department was collated.
+As a first step, all content produced by the Patient Education Department was collated.
 (Each piece of content is referred to as an "article" for consistency, though they range from single-page fact cards to diagrams, templates and longer guides).
-Most of the articles were written and designed to be printed as "fact cards" or longer guides.

 Each piece of content relevant to Bone Marrow Transplantation was identified and analyzed; 98 articles in all.

-Each article was then described, categorized and summarized.
-This data is available in the Content Audit spreadsheet and a sample is shown below.
+Each article was described, categorized and summarized.
+A list of patients' frequently asked questions (created in an earlier project) was cross-referenced with the articles.

+<div class="download"><a href="/bmt_contentaudit_pm2.xls"><span class="download-link"><div class="text">You can download the results of the content audit listing BMT-related patient education materials here.
+Download the audit, then use Excel to open the file.</div></span></a></div>

+A sample of the information gathered during the content audit is shown below:

 <table>
 <tr><th class="twenty">Article Title</th><th class="twenty">Type</th><th class="twenty">Category</th><th class="forty">Summary</th></tr>